 It's unfortunate that Routine isn't sold on Amazon, because that's the best place to find objective user reviews of products in our opinion, but we recommend that consumers intent on purchasing from this brand do so on the official manufacturer website linked above.

-This shampoo is formulated with effective and non-toxic plant-based compounds like aloe vera juice and argan oil and rosemary leaf oil (which was shown in a 2013 clinical trial to promote hair growth).
+This shampoo is formulated with effective and non-toxic plant-based compounds like aloe vera juice and argan oil.
+It also contains rosemary leaf oil which was shown in a clinical trial published in the Phytotherapy Research journal to promote hair growth.

 Pros and Cons of Routine Shampoo